IBMStreams/streamsx.network/com.ibm.streamsx.network/com.ibm.streamsx.network.dns/DNSPacketDPDKSource/DNSPacketDPDKSource.md

     bash> vi ./build/.config

-and, if your machine has a Mellanox ethernet adapter, change these parameters in the file:
+and change this parameter in the file:

-    CONFIG_RTE_BUILD_SHARED_LIB=n ................. not necessary ?????????????????
     CONFIG_RTE_BUILD_COMBINE_LIBS=y

+and, if your machine has a Mellanox ethernet adapter, change this parameter in the file, too:

     CONFIG_RTE_LIBRTE_MLX4_PMD=y

-or, if your machine has an Intel e1000 or I350 ethernet adapter, change these parameters in the file:

-    CONFIG_RTE_BUILD_SHARED_LIB=y ............ but maybe 'n' ????????????
-    CONFIG_RTE_BUILD_COMBINE_LIBS=y

 Then, compile DPDK by typing this command at a prompt: